• Skip to primary navigation

 Muscle strain

-If you’re a regular puppy walker, the chances are high that you will sometimes experience soreness in your muscles and joints.
+If you’re a regular puppy walker, you are likely to experience soreness in your muscles and joints from time to time.

 This is especially true if you’re walking larger dogs that pull on the leash.